Human mating strategies: Sensational journalism and gossip

-Romance novels, fan fiction, and pornography
+Romantic novels, fan fiction, and pornography

-As defined by the Romance Writers of America, a romance novel features "a central love story and an emotionally satisfying and optimistic ending."
-Many also carry erotic undertones.
+As defined by the Romance Writers of America, a romantic novel features "a central love story and an emotionally satisfying and optimistic ending."
+Many also carry erotic undertones, or are themselves erotica.
+According to the same organization, only a minority of those who read this genre are male.
 Indeed, evolutionary psychologists have gained valuable insights into women's mate choice by studying romance novels popular among women, such as those sold by Harlequin.
 Popular contemporary female romance novels conform to strategies common among women, for example by avoiding short-term relationships, and as such pertain to their genetic interests.
-Five of the most common words in such novels are, in order of most to least frequent, 'love', 'bride', 'baby', 'man', and 'marriage' and the most common themes are commitment, reproduction, high-value—i.e. masculine—males, and resources.
-Romance novels sell rather well, with around 10,000 new titles appearing each year in the U.S. alone.
+Five of the most common words in such novels are, in order of decreasing frequency, love, bride, baby, man, and marriage; while the most common themes are commitment, reproduction, high-value—i.e. masculine—males, and resources.
+Romantic novels sell rather well, with around 10,000 new titles appearing each year in the U.S. alone.
+Romance is also one of the key themes in young-adult literature.
+Furthermore, despite what people say in polite society, there is substantial interest in erotic literature featuring bondage, dominance, and sadomasochism (BDSM), as sales figures of novels such as Fifty Shades of Gray (2011) reveal.

-Fan fiction is the online equivalent of romance novels.
+Fan fiction is the online equivalent of romantic novels.
 During the first two decades of the 21st century, writing and reading fan fiction became a prevalent activity worldwide.
 Demographic data from various depositories revealed that those who read and wrote fan fiction were overwhelmingly young, in their teens and twenties, and female.
 For example, an analysis of the site fanfiction.net published in 2019 by data scientists Cecilia Aragon and Katie Davis showed that some 60 billion words of contents were added during the previous 20 years by 10 million English-speaking people whose median age was 15½ years.
-Much of fan fiction concerns the romantic pairing of fictional characters of interest, or 'shipping'.
-Fan fiction writers base their work on various internationally popular cultural phenomena such as K-pop, Star Trek, Harry Potter, Doctor Who, and My Little Pony, known as 'canon', as well as other things they considered important to their lives, like natural disasters.
+Much of fan fiction concerns the "shipping" or romantic pairing of fictional characters of interests.
+Fan fiction writers base their work on various internationally popular cultural phenomena such as K-pop, Star Trek, Harry Potter, Doctor Who, and My Little Pony—known as "canon"—as well as other things they considered important to their lives, like natural disasters.
 Socially dominant men—the so-called "alpha males"—are the most popular among women.